ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/code-engine.md

 - Now Navigate to the Create Application Page
 - Provide Name to you application.
 This is a unqiue name within the project.
 An application name must consist of lower case alphanumeric characters, '-' and must start and end with an alphanumeric character
 - Now Select the **Container Image** option to deploy your application directly from the Image Registry
 - Provide the image registry from the Application to Deployed.
 The format is "registry/namespace/repository:tag".
 The tag is optional, if not specified, the latest would be applied. ex: us.icr.io/appdev-cloud-native/ce-springboot.
-Ensure the registry has already configured as part of the Registry access discused earlier.
+Ensure the registry has already configured as part of the Registry access discussed earlier.
 - The above can be configured by clicking the button **Specify image reference**.
 ![CodeEngine Application Deployment Image Reference](../images/code-engine/ce-appdeploy-imgreference.png)